mnguyendon/melanie-nguyendon-datingwrapped/README.md

 # Project Title

-Date Tracker
+Dating Wrapped

 ## Overview

 What is your app?
 Brief description in a couple of sentences.

-Date Tracker is an app that allows you to track your dates throughout the year so you can explore your dating patterns.
+Dating Wrapped is an app that allows you to track your dates throughout the year so you can explore your dating patterns.

 ### Problem

 Why is your app needed?
 Background information around any pain points or other reasons.

-Dating thes days is quite exhausting so if you have an app that allows you to show your dating patterns it could help you avoid the wrong person.
-Looking back at your dating history can also be fun if you don't tak your dating life seriously.
+Dating these days is quite exhausting so if you have an app that allows you to show your dating patterns it could help you avoid the wrong person.
+Looking back at your dating history can also be fun if you don't take your dating life too seriously.

 ### User Profile